Search This Blog

 Above - Bottom picture the memorial to enslaved child George Alexander Gratton, who was used as a show exhibit, and top picture the grave of the Marlow born showman John Richardson who exhibited him and had requested that they should be buried together.
 More on both here

 *Rev Fearnley Whittingstall thought it would be better overall for the fair not to exist anywhere but he recognised that not everyone would agree.
-He thought that given that, it was desirable that the venue should remain somewhere in the town rather than outside it where there would be added difficulty in policing it thoroughly.
+He thought that given that fact, it was desirable that the venue should remain somewhere in the town rather than outside it where there would be added difficulty in policing it thoroughly.
 He was also one of the few to express partial sympathy for the fair people themselves, who he pointed out were in his experience no more likely to contain villainous members than any other group of people.
 He thought it a pity too that their children should rarely have any schooling and so their "excellent qualities of heart and character" were not more often utilised for the public good.

 Sources: